Stigma and the power of compassion

-We know that having compassion is not the be all and end all of recovery and there is more to it than that, yet shame and stigma can’t coexist with compassion, and if we can encourage more compassion and understanding for people suffering from drug and alcohol problems we can start to breakdown some of the barriers that are stopping them from getting the lifesaving help that they need.
+We know that there is more to recovery than being shown compassion, yet shame and stigma can’t coexist with compassion, and if we can encourage more compassion and understanding for people suffering from drug and alcohol problems we can start to breakdown some of the barriers that are stopping them from getting the lifesaving help that they need.

 If you have a story to tell about how someone showed you compassion in your recovery and the difference it made please get in touch with Lucie Mauger on firstname.lastname@example.org, we would love to hear from you.